Prague Old Royal Palace

 Now we come back into the hall.
 It was after the Hussite Wars had ended that in 1483 King Vladislav Jagiello decided to live at Prague Castle.
 He had much of what you see as the Old Royal Palace constructed hence the hall takes his name.
 Structurally it’s held up by a ribbed Gothic vaulted ceiling.
 You will want to aim for the far end of the Vladislav Hall.
 To this day it remains one of the largest open interior spaces of that style of architecture.
 The hall hosted a variety of functions including markets, jousting competitions and up until 2013 members of Parliament would gather here to select a new President.

-Tour Tips: to access the Old Royal Palace I’ve put 4 options below.
-Two are for self-guiders who want to skip the ticket queue line and two are for people who want to join a group and be guided.
+Tour Tips: to access the Old Royal Palace I’ve put options below for self-guiders who want to skip the ticket queue line and for people who want to join a group and be guided.

 The All Saints Chapel